informatics-isi-edu/ermrestjs/doc/api.md

 <a name="ERMrest.PseudoColumn+reference"></a>

 #### pseudoColumn.reference : <code>[Reference](#ERMrest.Reference)</code>
-The reference object that represents this PseudoColumn.
-This reference is not contextualized.
+The reference object that represents the table of this PseudoColumn

 **Kind**: instance property of <code>[PseudoColumn](#ERMrest.PseudoColumn)</code>
 <a name="ERMrest.PseudoColumn+formatPresentation"></a>